Skip to main content

 Aspartame

-A 2013 review of the epidemiologic evidence published between January 1990 and November 2012 also found no consistent association between the use of aspartame and cancer risk (6).
+Other large cohort studies have not shown a clear association of aspartame with risk of cancer.
+These include the NIH-AARP Diet and Health Study, in which higher consumption of aspartame-containing beverages was not associated with the development of lymphoma, leukemia, or brain cancer during more than 5 years of follow-up (12).
+A 2013 review of the epidemiologic evidence published between January 1990 and November 2012 also found no consistent association between the use of aspartame and cancer risk (13).

-In 2022, the NutriNet-Santé cohort study reported that adults who consumed higher amounts of aspartame were slightly more likely to develop cancer overall (1.15 times the risk), breast cancer (1.22 times the risk), and obesity-related cancers (1.15 times the risk) than those who did not consume aspartame (4).
+The NutriNet-Santé cohort study, which looked at aspartame intake from all dietary sources, found that adults who consumed higher amounts of aspartame were slightly more likely to develop cancer overall, breast cancer, and obesity-related cancers than those who did not consume aspartame (6).

 Sucralose

-A range of studies have found no evidence that sucralose causes cancer in humans (7).
-In the NutriNet-Santé cohort study, sucralose intake was not associated with the risk of cancer (4).
+A range of studies have found no evidence that sucralose causes cancer in humans (14).
+The NutriNet-Santé cohort study did not find an association between sucralose intake and risk of cancer (6).

 Acesulfame potassium

-The NutriNet-Santé cohort study reported that adults who consumed acesulfame-K had 1.13 times the risk of cancer overall as those who did not consume acesulfame-K (4).
+The NutriNet-Santé cohort study reported that adults who consumed acesulfame-K had a slightly higher risk of cancer overall as those who did not consume acesulfame-K (6).
 No other studies have examined whether acesulfame-K is associated with cancer in people.

 Neotame and advantame